 Fulfilling all of the following guidelines is a mandatory requirement of the Global Fund.

 How does this initiative meet the guidelines of the Global Fund?

-INTERNATIONAL ENGAGEMENT AND/OR INTERCULTURAL UNDERSTANDING: please tell us in 100 words or less how the project you are applying for is internationally or interculturallly focused.
+INTERNATIONAL ENGAGEMENT AND/OR INTERCULTURAL UNDERSTANDING: please tell us in 100 words or less how the project you are applying for is internationally or interculturally focused.